webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

   observer.observe(canvas);
 ```

-We also switched to a rAF loop.
+We also switched to a rAF loop[^rAF].

+[^rAF]: `rAF` is short for `requestAnimationFrame`

 <a id="a-euclidianModulo"></a>The code above uses `euclideanModulo` to update the offset.
 `euclideanModulo` returns the remainder of a division where
-the remainder always is always positive.
+the remainder always is always positive and in the same direction.
 For example

 <div class="webgpu_center">
   <div class="center">